 After you create the trapaccess.conf file, you can use the full set of mwtm trapaccess keywords to work with the file.
-See mwtm trapaccess, page B-64 for more details.
+For more details, see mwtm trapaccess, page B-87.

 Any changes that you make to the trapaccess.conf file take effect when you restart the MWTM server.